Kate Atherley (she/her)

 Annabel Gomizelj (she/her)

-Annabel is a proud Brit but made the move across the pond when she inconveniently fell in love with a Canadian.
-She now lives in Toronto with her husband and a beautiful white cloud named Roudina.
-A longtime crocheter, Annabel discovered a talent for knitting while waiting for her immigration papers and has barely put down the needles since.
+Annabel grew up in Northern England, but made the move across the pond over ten years ago when she inconveniently fell in love with a Canadian.
+Thankfully her accent is stubbornly sticking around!
+She now lives in Toronto with her husband, and a beautiful white cloud of a cat named Roudina.

 Amelia Lyon (she/her)